-The DATAGRAM frame shares the same security properties as the rest of the data transmitted within a QUIC connection.
+The DATAGRAM frame shares the same security properties as the rest of the data transmitted within a QUIC connection, and the security considerations of [RFC9000] apply accordingly.
 All application data transmitted with the DATAGRAM frame, like the STREAM frame, MUST be protected either by 0-RTT or 1-RTT keys.